matthazinski/snapfeed/README.md

 more are specified, then the media file corresponding to a story will be added to the feed if the username is in the whitelist.
 Regardless, the media will be saved in the `path` directory.

+By default (top syntax), only the HTML for the current day is generated.
+Use the bottom syntax to regenerate pages for every day since the earliest snapchat story for each user in the `whitelist`.
+The bottom syntax does not do anything other than generate HTML for existing media.

 Warning